divi tips 141

 Phase 3: Cleaning and cleaning!

 Until then, I've only told you about what's visible, so the tip of the iceberg.
 The most pleasant and satisfying part of a redesign!
-But upside down, it's another story.
+But the upside down is another story.

 A 7-year-old site has inevitably accumulated a lot of unwanted things.